squid-cache/squid-cache.github.io/Features/LogModules.rst

  * Port updated with patches found by Squid-2 usage testing.
 Structure revised for C++ objects in an API interface with module Instantiations.
 Testing is underway to see if it works to a usable standard.

+ * Will need to be re-worked a bit to fit in with and build on the SourceLayout changes to logging.

 == Squid2 information ==

 AdrianChadd written some code to push logfile writing into an external process, freeing up the main squid process from the potentially blocking stdio writes.